antimof/UxPlay/README.md

 The "features" code and other settings are set in `UxPlay/lib/dnssdint.h`.

 # Changelog

+1.59 2022-12-10   remove "ZOOMFIX" compile option and make compilation with X11 dependence (that now
+                  provides a toggle into/out of X11 fullscreen mode with the F11 key) the default if X11 development libraries are detected.
+(ZOOMFIX is then automatically applied for GStreamer < 1.20.)
+The cmake option -DNO_X11_DEPS now allows compilation with no X11 dependence.
+Also reworked internal handling of metadata.

 1.58 2022-10-29   Add option "-nohold" that will drop existing connections when a new client connects.
                   Update llhttp to v8.1.0.